fluent-wallet/fluent-docs/eSpace/reference/provider-api.md

 ---
-description: Fluent Conflux provider API reference
+description: Fluent Ethereum provider API reference
 ---

-# Conflux provider API
+# Ethereum provider API

-Fluent injects a global JavaScript API into websites visited by its users using the `window.conflux` provider object.
+Fluent injects a global JavaScript API into websites visited by its users using the `window.ethereum` provider object.
-This API allows websites to request users' Conflux accounts, read data from blockchains the user is connected to, and suggest that the user sign messages and transactions.
+This API allows websites to request users' EVM-based chain(Conflux eSpace) accounts, read data from blockchains the user is connected to, and suggest that the user sign messages and transactions.

 You can use the provider [properties](#properties), [methods](#methods), and [events](#events) in